 In our first call with you, our objective will be to learn about you and your organization, mine for deeper understanding of your current situation, and get a better idea of what some of your challenges and goals are for the coming year.
 We also answer any questions you have and fill you in on what Fierce is all about.
-This may evolve into a more thorough needs analysis call and a custom demo.
+This may evolve into a more thorough needs analysis call and a customized demo.

 During this call, we also explore what your organization would look like in a perfect world so that we can get not just an idea, but a "feel" for your vision.
 We want to know what you want your culture to look like, and how our programs can potentially impact your business on a strategic level.
 This call helps us plot the best course of training so that you can produce the results you want to see.

 Depending on where you are at this point in time, you may want to dive deeper and get a better "feel" of Fierce by attending a workshop, which will give you an opportunity to immerse yourself in the content.

 This phase then moves into planning with the development of a customized training program that's tailored specifically to your organization and problem areas.
 During this planning phase, we also consider: